Obasoro/100daysk8s/README.md

 - [] Kubernetes Best Practices

 - [] Cloud Native Devops with Kubernetest

-I would be sharing details base on Books used as as a Branch
+I would be sharing details base on Books used as as a Branch on this repo

 Let's try out Terraform
 Install Terraform